-The format supports a total of 64 unique ink colours but only 2 paper colours (black and white).
-When the flash bit is set, the ink and paper colours swap over at a fixed frequency of 1.565 Hz.
+The format supports 64 ink colours but only 2 paper colours (black and white).
+When the flash bit is set, the ink and paper colours swap at a fixed frequency of 1.565 Hz.

-In extra colours mode using double byte colour, both the ink and paper bytes are formatted as follows:
+In extra colours mode using double byte colour, the first attribute cell byte specifies the ink colour and the second attribute cell byte defines the paper colour.
+Both bytes are formatted as follows: